 She decided to suffer in silence because she wanted, above all, “to go to heaven.”
 I often thought, what about your children?
 What about me, your daughter?
 I’m here, don’t you see me?
 Don’t you hear me?
 Can’t you love me?

-In her own home, where she was needed most, my mother was unable to give her children any love, especially unconditional love.
-There were always strings attached like going to Catholic school, praying to St. Jude, and never talking about family issues.
-Life was chaotic, often violent, because of my father.
-My mother never intervened, if he was verbally abusive towards me, but she would defend her drunken husband if I dare say something about his drinking.
-I remember when I had asked him to stop drinking, her response to me was, “I’m not going to let you do that to HIM.”
+At home, where she was needed most, my mother was unable to give unconditional love.
+I don’t blame her, she had much to overcome herself.
+But there was always strings attached – going to Catholic school, praying to St. Jude, and never talking about family issues.
+Mostly life was chaotic, sometimes violent, depending on how much alcohol had been consumed by my father.
+My mother never intervened, I think she was afraid.
+He was not just verbally abusive towards me, but everyone in the household during those times.
+Mom would defend her drunken husband if I dare say something about his drinking though.
+I remember when I had asked him to stop drinking at one point she said.
+“I’m not going to let you do that to HIM.”

 He ALWAYS came first.

-I don’t believe my father ever knew what love was.
-I know he grew up in a violent alcoholic home.
-In my father’s life, alcohol came first, alcohol was more important that his wife, his sons, or his only daughter.
+In my father’s defense, I don’t believe he ever knew what love was.
+I know he grew up in a violent alcoholic home and his mother was incapable of showing love.
+She was harsh and tough.
+I guess they had to be, life was hard but I can’t defend their behavior.
+Dad grew up with that behavior and ended up inflicting the same on his own family.
+Alcohol came first, alcohol was more important that his wife, his sons, or his only daughter.
 Alcoholism was our family’s disease.

-I lived with confusion and anger throughout my early childhood and teenage years.
-I finally escaped when I married the man who rescued me.
-He had his own problems of growing up in a dysfunctional home, as I had, but we were kindred spirits and we truly have always loved one another.
+I lived with confusion and anger, and as a child I thought everything was my fault, I could be a better daughter, so I would get up at 4 or 5 a.m. every morning and clean the bathroom, scrub the bathtub with comet, clean the toilet, scrub the floor, anything to get a little approval.
+I escaped at the age of 19 when I married the man who rescued me.
+He had his own problems of growing up in a dysfunctional home, as I had, but we were kindred spirits and truly have always loved one another.
 With give and take on both sides my husband and I literally pulled ourselves up and out of the mire.
 It wasn’t easy, but we made it.

 Now, getting back to how writing was therapy for me – I always loved to write but I never thought I had enough talent to proceed.
 With my husband’s encouragement, my writing has evolved.
 Most importantly it has enabled me to tell my story through fictitious people, fictitious places, all of which exhibit my former problems in one degree or another.
 My characters, in turn, come to life on the pages of my books, they are very real to me. when I write about their trauma, their issues, their pain, my own trauma I suffered during childhood is exposed.
 My characters taught me, through their fictitious lives, that my parent’s behavior was not my fault.
 It was their fault.
 Writing helped me grow emotionally.
 It is self-healing and exhilarating as I wind my way through my stories I feel the pages from my own life turning.
 As they unfold to expose feelings of depression and grief, of the terror and constant lies, my pain has slowly healed.
 I love that.